ThatPajamaLlama/Timathon-Apr2022/README.md

 The 'Share with Others!' area enables people to do just that; they can view posts by anyone in the community and like and comment on their contributions.
 In this way, the community can inspire and uplift one another.

 **Points of Note**
 * AJAX has been utilised heavily to ensure that the user never has to leave the pages in the user area for scripts to execute.
-In particular, the user never needs to refresh the peer support page to see new posts/comments/likes.
+In particular, the user never needs to refresh the peer support page to see new posts/comments/likes, and the JS code will only alter the aspects that need to be changed (e.g. individual timestamps, comment sections or like buttons) rather than re-rendering the entire area.
 * Validation and error handling were a big focus on ensuring the completed project is well-polished.
 * Security was considered for every feature.
 Additional PHP code is in place to ensure that users have not changed JS code to be able to amend/remove the vision boards or bucket lists of others.